fukurosan/kiwicomponents/docs/menus.md

 The menu and menu item elements are configurable using standard HTML attributes.

-These following attributes are supported:
+The following attributes are supported:

 ### Kiwi Menu